jonnor/ESC-CNN-microcontroller/report/report.md

 There is a trade-off between frequency (spectral) resolution and time resolution with the STFT.
 The longer the FFT window the better the frequency resolution, but the poorer the temporal resolution.
-For speech a typical choice of window length is 20 ms.
+For speech, a typical choice of window length is 20 ms.
 Similar frame lengths are often adopted for acoustic events.
-The STFT returns complex numbers describing phase and magnitude of each frequency bin.
+The STFT returns complex numbers describing the phase and magnitude of each frequency bin.
-A spectrogram squaring the absolute of the magnitude, and discards the phase information.
+A spectrogram is computed by squaring the absolute of the magnitude and discarding the phase information.
 This is called a *linear spectrogram* or sometimes just spectrogram.
 The lack of phase information means that the spectrogram is not strictly invertible, though estimations exist[@GriffinLimSpectrogramInversion][@MCNNSpectrogramInversion].